 Paying high fees for mutual funds or even a financial advisor can eat up a lot of your return.
-It is crucial to invest in active funds that can produce superior returns net of fees.
-If you own a fund that has consistently underperformed the market or their asset class after paying for fees, you probably should not be in that fund.
+It is crucial to invest in funds that can produce superior returns net of fees.
+If you own a fund that has consistently underperformed its peers net of fees, you probably should not be in that fund.
 Similarly, paying fees to a financial advisor should bring you a bigger value than if you would have achieved by doing it alone.
 If you do not feel that you are getting a good value for your buck, maybe it is time for a change.

 10. Over reliance on technology

-Technology in this age is incredible and developing fast.
-However, we are human beings, and phone apps and web tools cannot answer all our questions.
+Technology in our age is incredible and developing fast.
+However, we are humans, and phone apps and web tools cannot answer all our questions.
 They might give you a good guideline but cannot capture all aspects of your life.